Eurasian goshawk: Interspecies predatory relationships

 The same mammalian predators that sometimes compete for food with Eurasian goshawks also sometimes kill them, with the nestlings, fledglings and brooding females, all with impaired flight due to their wing feather moults, seemingly the most vulnerable.
 In Europe, the pine marten (Martes martes) has been known to prey on young goshawks still in the nest but not adults.
 Other mammals capable of climbing trees have been observed or inferred to predate goshawks, either mostly or entirely young in the nests, including wolverines (Gulo gulo).
-Overall, the range of nest predators is more extensive in North America than in Eurasia, in the latter continent most recorded nest depredations are by eagle owls, with martens and corvids usually only preying on goshawk nestlings when low food supplies cause the goshawks to have lower nest attendance (and presumably effect these predators to the extent that they take the risk of coming to the goshawk nest).
+Overall, the most recorded nest depredations are by eagle-owls, with martens and corvids usually only preying on goshawk nestlings when low food supplies cause the goshawks to have lower nest attendance (and presumably effect these predators to the extent that they take the risk of coming to the goshawk nest).
 Fledgling goshawks are also vulnerable to canids such as grey wolves (Canis lupus) and red foxes (Vulpes vulpes) as they may perch lower to the ground and are clumsier, more unsteady and less cautious than older birds.
 In one case, a goshawk that was ambushed and killed at a kill by a mangy vixen fox was able to lethally slash the windpipe of the fox, which apparently died moments after partially consuming the goshawk.

-Apart from aforementioned predation events, northern goshawks have at times been killed by non-predators, including prey that turned the tables on their pursuer, as well as in hunting accidents.
+Apart from aforementioned predation events, Eurasian goshawks have at times been killed by non-predators, including prey that turned the tables on their pursuer, as well as in hunting accidents.
 In one case, a huge group (or murder) of hooded crows heavily mobbed a goshawk that they caught in a relatively open spot, resulting in a prolonged attack that ended up killing the goshawk.
 In another instance, a goshawk drowned while attempting to capture a tufted duck (Aythya fuligula).
 One young goshawk managed to escape a red fox that had caught it with a chewed wing, only to drown in a nearby creek.
 Another, and rather gruesome, hunting mishap occurred when a goshawk caught a large mountain hare and, while attempting to hold it in place by grasping vegetation with its other foot, was torn in half.